My Career Path - Peter Ubel

 Fact #2: After college I went to medical school.

 And I was right!
-The practice of medicine, especially of primary care medicine, is a wonderful mixture of humanities and science.
+The practice of medicine, especially primary care, is a wonderful mixture of humanities and science.
 This career requires one to process an inhuman amount of information.
 Suffice it to say that a medical career is not a good choice for someone who wants to stop learning.

 Fact #3: Once I entered medical school, I found myself asking questions about medical practice that no one seemed to have good answers for.